hiveot/hub/docs/TD QnA.md

 Answer: encoding is handled in the transport protocol.
 The forms in the TD contain the available transport protocols and its encoding, for every single property, event and action affordance.

-Note1: Internally, the Hub transport client and server use an 'any' parameter for passing data.
-This is marshalled according to the transport protocol encoding, which is described in the TDD Forms.

-Note2: The inbox, outbox, and history stores must handle their own encoding.
+Note: The inbox, outbox, and history stores must handle their own encoding.
 This is decoupled from the transport protocols.

 15. How does the IoT device know what type the data is in?
-When receiving actions or properties, agents expect to receive inputs in the same format as was defined in the TD.
+Answer: When receiving actions or properties, agents expect to receive inputs in the same format as was defined in the TD.
 Consumers receiving events and property values rely on the TD dataschema to interpret the data format for presentation or analysis.
 Eg, pass an integer as a boolean or vice versa.
 The transport protocol decodes the data into its native format.
 When receiving events, clients therefore can only receive data with the 'any' type for the value produced by the unmarshaller.
 That means that when handling this, it must be cast to its expected native type before use.
 If the type doesn't match then this would have to fail gracefully.

-16. Is it correct that the client must convert the data type?
+16. Is it correct that the consumer must convert complex data types?
-ISSUE: complex data types that are returned by actions must be converted to the proper complex data type.
+ISSUE (golang): complex data types that are returned by actions (as defined in the TD) must be converted to the proper complex data type in the consumer.
 Unmarshalling to interface{} (golang) however returns a non compatible object as the unmarshaller doesn't know the actual data type.
-Thus, this doesn't work.
+Thus, this doesn't work for goland.
 Workaround: Return the wire format and provide an unmarshal method to the client where the client can provide the expected data type.

-17. How to define the ThingMessage wrapper in SSE messages?
+17. How to define the ThingMessage envelope in SSE messages?
 When the server sends data to a client over SSE, it must include additional info such as senderID, thingID, affordance key and messageID.
 In http these can be put in the url and query parameters.
-With the SSE transport both the payload and metadata are embedded into a ThingMessage struct.
+With the SSE transport both the payload and metadata are embedded into a ThingMessage envelope.
 How to describe this?

 18. How to describe a map of objects in the action output dataschema?

 19. How to describe basic vs advanced properties, events and actions in the TD?
+Use case: human consumers might be interested in some properties, events or actions but not all of them.
+The human consumer should be able to just look at the essential data without being overwhelmed with more advanced ones.
+Some zwave devices have close to 100 properties of which only a handful are useful to the regular consumer.
+How to differentiate them?
-    * option1: use the ht vocabulary to indicate basic properties
+    * option1: use the ht vocabulary to indicate basic properties.
+This is not compatible with anything.
-    * option2: add to the @context
+    * option2: add to the @context.
+Yeah ...
+    * option3: start an initiative to combine all existing ontologies into a single world wide accepted ontology, vocabulary and classification of the majority of IoT devices with their properties, events and actions.
+This seems like a lot of work.

 20. How to link an event received over SSE containing the result of an action to a corresponding action?
+Use case: Consumer sends an action and expect its UI to show the progress and result of the action.

 21. Can authorization rules (eg required roles) be applied to a TD?
-Use case: Only show allowed actions to a user.
+Use case: Only show allowed actions to a user based on their authorization.